timkindberg/Royal-Family/README.md

                Down     Up

 The              The Field
-DECK     Card 1 | Card 2 | Card 3
+Deck     Card 1 | Card 2 | Card 3
-Down       Up       Up       Up
+Down       Up   |   Up   |   Up

                Ace 1   Ace 2
                 Up     Down
 ```

-### Objective
+### Winning

 A player wins when their opponent has no active castles.
-Castles are active if they are both fully developed and also not destroyed.
+Active Castle means it not not being developed and not destroyed.

 ### Game Play

-The game is played in an unending series of rounds until the Objective is met by a winning player.
+The game is played in an continuous series of rounds until the winning objective is met by a winning player.

 ##### Round Breakdown

 A round consists of:

+1. The Flop:
-1. The Flop: Deal three cards from the deck
+  1. Deal: Deal three cards from the deck to the field.
+  1. Resolve Age Change: If any of the three cards is a Joker, move it off to the side opposite the deck and replace it with a new card from the deck.
+If a joker is already present there, then place both jokers in the discard pile.
+1. Determine the Current Age:
+  - "Age of Uprising" if the Joker is __not__ present.
+  - "Age of Oppression" if the Joker __is__ present.
+1. Determine Turn Order: A round consists of three (3) turns.
+One of the players gets the 1st and 3rd turn.
+The other player gets the 2nd turn.
+Turn order is dependent on the current age.
+  1. First look at the three cards in the field.
+Count how many red cards and how many black cards.
+  2. If it's the Age of Uprising, then the player with the __lower__ count goes 1st and 3rd, the other player goes 2nd.
+  3. If it's the Age of Oppression, then the player with the __higher__ count goes 1st and 3rd, the other player goes 2nd.
+1. The Three Turns
+1. End of Round

 ##### On a player's turn they do the following, in order: